Morita equivalence for operator systems: Introduction

 The idea of taking into account the selfadjoint structure, as far as it is present in any nonselfdjoint algebra, inspired the notion of TRO-equivalence \cite{Ele12}, which led to an equivalence of Morita type, called $\Delta$-equivalence, generalising Rieffel's strong Morita equivalence of C*-algebras \cite{Rie74jpaa}, and examined for operator spaces, operator algebras, and their dual counterparts in \cite{Ele08, Ele14, Ele18, Ele19, EK17, EP+, EP08, EPT10}.
 It turns out, in particular, that $\Delta$-equivalence is well-suited to describe stable isomorphism of operator algebras and operator spaces (that is, the isomorphism of their amplified copies obtained by tensoring with -- depending on the setting -- either the C*-algebra of compact operators or the von Neumann algebra of all bounded linear operators on a Hilbert space).

 While Morita equivalence for nonselfadjoint operator algebras and operator spaces has reached a fairly mature stage and aspects of it are well-understood, no analogous development has taken place for operator systems -- that is, unital selfadjoint operator spaces.
 Nevertheless, there are good reasons to undertake such a development.
 Indeed, operator systems -- introduced by W. Arveson in \cite{Arv69} -- have played a cornerstone role in building quantised functional analysis \cite{ER00, Pau02}, and are currently enjoying a surge of interest, both from a purely theoretical perspective \cite{DK19, KPTT11, KPTT13, KKM21} and in applications to the area of quantum information theory, where they are studied as non-commutative graphs \cite{DSW13, {Sta16}, BTW21, TT20, bhtt}.
 Stable isomorphism of operator systems has further proved essential in recent developments in non-commutative geometry and mathematical physics \cite{CS20}.
-We note that the authors of \cite{CS20} pose explicitly the question of developing a Morita theory of operator systems, parallel to the analogous theories for C*-algebras, operator algebras and operator spaces.
-Indeed, in the comments prior to \cite[Proposition 2.37]{CS20} the authors remark that ``\emph{It is an interesting open problem to develop such a notion and see how it reduces to the familiar notion of Morita equivalence.}''.
+We note that the authors of \cite{CS20} pose explicitly the question of developing a Morita theory of operator systems, parallel to the analogous theories for C*-algebras, operator algebras and operator spaces, cf. comments prior to \cite[Proposition 2.37]{CS20}.

 In the present paper, we address this, initiating Morita theory in the operator system category.
 Some of its aspects -- notably the characterisation of stable equivalence (Theorem \ref{T:stable}) -- readily follow from the theory, already developed for general operator spaces \cite{EK17}.
 We undertake a further step by providing an abstract characterisation of $\Delta$-equivalent operator systems, in terms of Morita contexts, in the spirit of \cite{Bas62}, \cite{Rie74jpaa} and \cite{BMP00} (Theorem \ref{th_ac}).
 We exhibit categorical implications of $\Delta$-equivalence, showing that the natural categories of representations of $\Delta$-equivalent operator systems have to be equivalent (Theorems \ref{B0} and \ref{B02}).
 This parallels the C*-algebra case \cite{Rie74jpaa}.
 We show that $\Delta$-equivalence reduces to a (complete) order isomorphism in the case of function systems (the operator system counterparts of commutative C*-algebras) and, perhaps most intriguingly, we uncover a relation between $\Delta$-equivalence and non-commutative graph isomorphisms \cite{Sta16}.